strebuh/crypto_currencies_models/README.md

-First component of VAR model, where log_bitcoin is plays a role of dependent variable, have 2 parameters significant at 5% significance level (intercept and first lag of bitcoint) and one at 1% (bitcoin second lag), neither lag of dogecoin seems significant, which complies with Granger casuality test.
-For second component, equation where an endogenous variable is log_dogecoin intercept is not significant, but first lags of both currencies significantly contribute to log dogecoin as well as second lag of log bitcoin.
+First component of VAR model, where a log_bitcoin plays a role of dependent variable, have 2 parameters significant at 5% significance level (intercept and first lag of bitcoint) and one at 1% (bitcoin second lag).
+Neither lag of dogecoin seems significant, which complies with Granger casuality test.
+For second component, equation where an endogenous variable is log_dogecoin, intercept is not significant, but first lags of both currencies significantly contribute to log dogecoin, as well as, second lag of log bitcoin.

 ![final_VAR_coeficients](img/final_VAR_coeficients.png)